-High-resolution 3D survey for damage investigation and the insurance industry
+High-resolution industrial 3D survey for an insurance damage investigation

 Especially in industrial cases of damage there are often high amounts of damage claims at stake.
 Some of these cases require to initially carrying out a diligent documentation and analysis of the damage circumstances.